OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 3.16.
 For selecting an existing key pair part, select **proceed without a key pair**.

 3.17.
-Select yes about **I acknowledge that I have access to the selected private key file, and that without this file, I wont't be able to log into my instance**.
+Select yes about **I acknowledge that I have access to the selected private key file and that without this file, I won't be able to log into my instance**.

 3.18.
 Click **Launch**.